Supporting Gen Z Mental Health in the Workplace: A Guide for Employers

 What Gen Z is Really Saying:

-Below, I have listed the top evidence-based strategies to support Gen Z mental health:
+Below, I have listed the top evidence-based strategies on how to support Gen Z mental health at work:

 1. Designate Dedicated Mental-Health Days